metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

     * **introduction**
       links an author to an edition they wrote an introduction for ([Wikipedia](https://en.wikipedia.org/wiki/Introduction_(writing)).)
          Note: the introduction shouldn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.
-    * **illustrator (see above)**
+    * **illustrator**
       links a person to an edition they have provided illustrations for
-         Note: the illustrator should be add to edition only if its a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *Edition* level relationship.
+         Note: the illustrator should be add to edition only if it's a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *Edition* level relationship.
-    * **photographer [^7] (see above)**
+    * **photographer**
       links a person to an edition they have provided photography for
-         Note: the photographer should be add to edition only if its a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *Edition* level relationship.
+         Note: the photographer should be add to edition only if it's a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *Edition* level relationship.
       Example: [Annie Leibovitz](https://bookbrainz.org/author/f2957c29-8257-4d2d-aac2-500ec84c2478)
     * **designer (see [Wikipedia](https://en.wikipedia.org/wiki/Print_design).)**
       links a person to an edition they have done design work on